godwin-l/weather-assistant-bot-by-godwin/README.md

 We have hosted our project in https://weather-bot-godwin.herokuapp.com/

-Input  : Voice Input using Voice Recogonisation <br>
+Input  : Voice Input using Voice Recognition <br>
 Output : Speech using Speech Synthesis and Text Output <br>

 We implemented a weather assistant bot that accepts the voice input using microphone and tells weather report of the any input place all over the world through speech <br>